cambiotraining/quarto-course-template/README.md

 Here is a potential workflow:

 - Follow the instructions above for starting a new repository, but **do not initialise it as a Git repository**.
-- Copy your existing markdown files to the `materials/` directory (and organise them into sub-directories if suitable).
+- Copy your existing markdown/ipynb files to the `materials/` directory (and organise them into sub-directories if suitable).
 - Edit the following files:
-  - `materials/_sidebar.yml` - adjust the layout of your sections.
+  - `materials/_chapters.yml` - adjust the layout of your sections.
   - `index.md` - adjust the content for the front page (you may have this content already, and just need to copy/paste it here).
   - `setup.md` - if you had instructions for installing software, copy them here.
 - Test building the website with: `quarto render`.
 Your website homepage should be in `_site/index.html`.